Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 })
 ```

 Important! `catButtons` is a new Array!

-The function parameter used with map returns the new value.
+The source array `categories` is unmodified!

 ## Using Array.filter